-BUSN 123 Advertising
+BUSN-123 Advertising

 This course surveys the social and economic role of advertising in our society.
 Students have an opportunity to study the components which constitute effective advertising and to observe the use of advertising by the various forms of mass media.
 Topics include the role of advertising, planning, media creation, and management of the advertising campaign.
-Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.
+Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 001 Preparation for College Math I or MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.

-BUSN 124 Principles of Retailing
+BUSN-124 Principles of Retailing

 This course acquaints students with the role and responsibilities of the retail manager.
 There is an emphasis on planning, controlling, and organizing the retail environment from the perspective of the entrepreneur and the corporate manager.
 Topics include institutions, strategy, consumer behavior, marketing research, location, organization, merchandising, planning, image, promotional strategy, and pricing.
 Utilizes lecture and case study methods.
-Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.
+Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 001 Preparation for College Math I or MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.

-BUSN 125 Small Business Management 3 Credits
+BUSN-125 Small Business Management

 This course introduces students to the opportunities and challenges of successfully managing a small business.
 Using an online simulation, students launch a virtual small business and compete against classmates to make their business a success, confronting along the way the real-world challenges of managing personnel, marketing their product, making operational decisions, and managing finances.
-Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.
+Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 001 Preparation for College Math I or MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.

-BUSN 127 Human Resources Management
+BUSN-127 Human Resources Management

 This course examines the fundamental principles and practices of personnel and human resource management.
 It provides an in-depth review of areas including job design and analysis, job evaluation procedures, wage and salary administration programs, and progressive discipline procedures.
 Protection and representation studied through EEO/Affirmative Action and other current legislation affecting employment are also discussed.
-Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.
+Prerequisites: ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 001 Preparation for College Math I or MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or departmental approval.

-BUSN 131 Hotel Operations
+BUSN-131 Hotel Operations